znsio/specmatic-documentation/documentation/authoring_contracts.md

 Note the examples, which are used only when running [contract tests](documentation/../contract_tests.html).
 Examples have no part to play in service virtualisation (stubbing).

-## Generating a contract using outbound proxy mode
+## From an existing application using outbound proxy mode

 \
 ![](/images/qontract-proxy.svg)

-This tool will help you generate contract specs when the API is ready and can be invoked by an application such as Postman, or perhaps the web application that you are building.
+This tool will help you generate contract specs when the API exists in some environment and can be invoked.

 ### Start the proxy